judycurie/judy/docs/projects/final-project.md

 ##**Week 16** - Assembly membrane
 After trying to make a list of materials and where to get them -> I discovered that there is no way (really no way) to find thin plywood in Mexico.
-I considered ordering it from the US, or even Finland or Poland, but the amount for the model needed (like 1 board for 1:5 protoype) and even if 4 boards to allow the mistakes, the costs and taxes, and effort is not proportional to the amount I need.
-Therefore after reviewing if I can make it from aluminium sheets, as this is also common for real structures, the thinnest alluminum 0.5mm is already very stiff, what would mean the model would be bigger than 1:5, and no possibility to cut the aluminium in local fab or with the aluminium provider offering cutting services, I looked for alternative ways to errect resembling shape.
+I considered ordering it from the US, or even Finland or Poland, but the amount for the model needed (like 1 board for 1:5 prototype) and even if 4 boards to allow the mistakes, the costs and taxes, and effort is not proportional to the amount I need.
+Therefore after reviewing if I can make it from aluminium sheets, as this is also common for real structures, the thinnest aluminum 0.5mm is already very stiff, what would mean the model would be bigger than 1:5, and no possibility to cut the aluminium in local fab or with the aluminium provider offering cutting services, I looked for alternative ways to errect resembling shape.
 Desingning a membrane which can errect the structure and potetially stay on the structure after assembly is a great idea.
 I managed to calculate the inflatable surfaces of the membrane to reseamle exaclty the shortenning and extending of the diagonals of the grid.

 Membrane Design resembling the shortening of the diagonals:
 ![](../images/week16/untitled.92.jpg)